 - 4681 Communication Issues in Trial Court Practices and Processes

 Students may be allowed to take courses other than those on this list to fulfill the requirements for the certificate if those courses fit their professional goals better.
-Requests for approval for different courses should be made in writing to Larry Erbert, Plaza 102-D. Requests should include an explanation of the relevance of the course(s) to be substituted to the student's professional goals and the certificate.
+Requests for approval for different courses should be made in writing to Dr. Larry Erbert.
+Requests should include an explanation of the relevance of the course(s) to be substituted to the student's professional goals and the certificate.
 Such courses must be taught in the Communication Department at the University of Colorado Denver.
 Only one course may be substituted.

 Grade and Residency Requirements

 The grade of B or higher must be earned in each course completed as part of the certificate (a grade of B- is not acceptable).
 All of the credit hours for the certificate must be earned at the University of Colorado Denver.

 Students should apply for the Undergraduate Certificate in Mediation only after the completion of the required courses.
 To apply, students must print and attach the completed Mediation Certificate Application to an unofficial transcript.
 These documents should be submitted to Professor Larry Erbert for review.
 If the application is approved, a certificate will be mailed to the student at the end of the semester after final grades are posted.

 Non-Degree Seeking Application Procedures

 If you are a non-degree seeking student, you can apply by downloading and completing the Application for Non-Degree Admission form and return it electronically or drop it off at the Office of Admissions.
 After your application for admission has been approved, you will be able to enroll for certificate courses.

 Additional information about the Undergraduate Certificate in Mediation may be obtained from Professor Larry Erbert, Student Commons Building, 1201 Larimer Street, Suite 3008, Larry.Erbert@ucdenver.edu.